-Chester is a decidedly white-collar borough, with fully 90.12% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Chester is a borough of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Chester who work in management occupations (17.99%), office and administrative support (15.34%), and teaching (9.14%).
+Chester is a decidedly white-collar borough, with fully 89.64% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Chester is a borough of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Chester who work in office and administrative support (17.41%), management occupations (16.98%), and food service (10.36%).

 Because of many things, Chester is a great place for families with children to consider.
 First of all, many other families with children live here, making Chester a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Chester has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Chester’s overall crime rate is lower than average for the country.

-The per capita income in Chester in 2010 was $49,976, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $199,904 for a family of four.
+The per capita income in Chester in 2010 was $52,989, which is wealthy relative to New Jersey and the nation.
+This equates to an annual income of $211,956 for a family of four.
 However, Chester contains both very wealthy and poor people as well.

+Chester is a somewhat ethnically-diverse borough.
 The people who call Chester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chester residents report their race to be White, followed by Asian.
 Chester also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.37% of the borough’s residents.
+People of Hispanic or Latino origin account for 12.97% of the borough’s residents.
 Important ancestries of people in Chester include Italian, Irish, English, and Polish.